stan-dev/design-docs/designs/0032-stan-output-formats.md

 successive leapfrog steps.
 Therefore we need to decouple the outputs from the inference engine from the outputs from the model.

 **The inference run**.
-When CmdStan is used to do inference, the initial set of comments in the Stan CSV file contain information about the CmdStan run.
+When CmdStan is used to do inference, it uses the initial set of the comments in the Stan CSV file to record the complete set of configuration options and the final block of comments to record timing information.

-   + model name, compile options, Stan compiler and (Cmd)Stan version and compile options.
-   + inference algorithm, user-specified configuration options, and default config.
-   + input and output data descriptors.
-   + process-level information:  chain, iteration.
-   + timing information: timestamp information reported by processing events.
+Not recorded explicitly are the chain and iteration information, when running multiple chains, or timestamp information for processing events.

+For example, if we use the CmdStan interface to run the sampler for a single chain by default the output is written to a file `output.csv` and if we use the new `num_chains` argument, e.g., `num_chains=4` the output is a set of files `output_1.csv`, ..., `output_4.csv`.
+Under this proposal, we would factor the information `output.csv` as follows:

+- Structured non-tabular data (nested dictionaries and or/lists) would be output as JSON:

+  + `model_metatdata.json` - information on model variable names, types, dimensions, and block
+  + `sampler_metatdata.json` - information on the configuration of the sampler
+  + `hmc_parameters.json` - information on the stepsize, metric type, and metric.

+- Tabular data would be output either as CSV file format or Apache Arrow binary format:

+ + `model_sample` - draws from the sampler on the constrained scale
+ + `model_params_unconstrained` - draws on the unconstrained scale (parameter and transformed parameters only)
+ + `log_prob` - the value of `lp__`
+ + `sampler_state` - outputs from the sampler
+ + `sampler_events` - timestamp plus string descriptor

 ## Current implementation